WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

 This tells that **_frequency of the processor is more important to mitigate the performance hit._**

-Keep in mind, these findings are my own.Â It&#8217;s what I&#8217;ve experienced in my environment with the products and operating systems we use.Â Newer operating systems are supposed to perform better, but I don&#8217;t have the ability to test that currently so I&#8217;m sharing these numbers as this is an absolute worst case type of scenario that you might come across.Â Ensure you test the impact to understand how your environment will be affected!
+Keep in mind, these findings are my own.Â It's what I've experienced in my environment with the products and operating systems we use.Â Newer operating systems are supposed to perform better, but I don't have the ability to test that currently so I'm sharing these numbers as this is an absolute worst case type of scenario that you might come across.Â Ensure you test the impact to understand how your environment will be affected!

 <!-- AddThis Advanced Settings generic via filter on the_content -->